PaperCutSoftware/git-from-powershell/docs/index.md

 - All version control systems provides developers with some form of database that records the changes to files as a set of revisions or snap shots in time
-    - The VCS database is often reffered to as the repository (repo)
+    - The VCS database is often referred  to as the repository (**repo**)
     - Adding a new collection of changes (for instance to fix a specific issue) is called a **commit**
-    - Obtaining the contents of a specifci commit from the repo is referred d to a **checkout**
+    - Obtaining the contents of a specific commit from the repo is referred to a **checkout**

-- As well as a powerful tool for the individual developer, it provides a powerful model for cooperation in teams and between teams
+- As well as a powerful tool for the individual developer, it provides powerful mechanisms for cooperation within teams and between teams

 ## Installing and configuring Git on Windows

-- `Install-Script Install-Git ; Install-Git.ps1 ; Install-Module posh-git ; Import-Module posh-git`
+- Personally I prefer to install via [Chocolaty](https://chocolatey.org/)
+  - `choco install git poshgit`\
   - `git`: the Git package for Windows.
-I prefer to use Chocolatym or download the [installer](https://git-scm.com/download/win).
+I prefer to use Chocolaty or download the [installer](https://git-scm.com/download/win).
-    - [`posh-git`](https://github.com/dahlbyk/posh-git/blob/master/README.md): provides tab completion and basic prompt customisation.
+  - [`posh-git`](https://github.com/dahlbyk/posh-git/blob/master/README.md): provides tab completion and
+    basic prompt customisation.
 Supports Windows PowerShell 5.x or PowerShell Core 6+ on all platforms

+- Can also use PowereShell install, e.g. `Install-Script Install-Git ; Install-Git.ps1 ; Install-Module posh-git ; Import-Module posh-git`

+- Also recommended,
-- [Git Credential Manager for Windows](https://microsoft.github.io/Git-Credential-Manager-for-Windows/) (manual install at the moment) is also recommended.
+  [Git Credential Manager for Windows](https://microsoft.github.io/Git-Credential-Manager-for-Windows/) (manual install at the moment) is also recommended.
   More info on credential managers [here](https://git-scm.com/book/en/v2/Git-Tools-Credential-Storage)

-- Set up three important config settings user name, email address, default init branch and editor.
+- Set up some important config settings user name, email address, default init branch and editor.
 For example
     - `git config --global user.name "Alec Clews"`
     - `git config --global init.defaultBranch main` (Needs Git 2.28 or above, more info [here](https://blog.papercut.com/renaming-the-git-master-branch/))
     - `git config --global core.editor "code --wait"` ([VS Code](https://code.visualstudio.com/) example)
     - `git config --global core.autocrlf input` so that you [play nice with UNIX style line endings](https://code.visualstudio.com/docs/remote/troubleshooting#_resolving-git-line-ending-issues-in-containers-resulting-in-many-modified-files)

-    - More about setting `user.email`later
+    - **Note**: Most guides now suggest setting `user.email`, but we will do that later

 - Your config settings are stored in `$env:USERPROFILE\.gitconfig`

 - Want extra fancy?
 See [https://www.hanselman.com/blog/HowToMakeAPrettyPromptInWindowsTerminalWithPowerlineNerdFontsCascadiaCodeWSLAndOhmyposh.aspx](https://www.hanselman.com/blog/HowToMakeAPrettyPromptInWindowsTerminalWithPowerlineNerdFontsCascadiaCodeWSLAndOhmyposh.aspx)

 ## A high level overview of Git